 Tabcorp are one of the most well known brands in Australia.
 This application allows people to place bets using native iPhone and iPad applications.

 Sky Go is the first product I worked on at Sky.
 When I joined the project, it was behind on deadlines and not working very well.
-After just a few months, my team and I managed to improve the application’s rating from 2 to 4.5 stars.
+After just a few months, my team and I managed to improve the application’s rating from 2 to 4.5 stars (100k reviews).
 We updated the app with some of the latest iOS features and dynamic layouts.
 This product was later decommissioned and the functionality put into the codebase of Sky Q as part of a huge internationalisation and code sharing project.